larvalabs/pullup/README.md

 node app.js
 ```

+# Pre-reqs for local login
+To log in to your development instance you'll need to:

+A) Add your github name (temporarily) to config/passport.js line 31 (array definition of userlist before populated via github API)
-To log in to your development instance you'll need to create a GitHub application and set the following environment variables:
+B) create a GitHub application and set the following environment variables:
 ```bash
 export GITHUB_CLIENTID='CLIENTID'
 export GITHUB_SECRET='SECRET'